LuXDAmore/angular-file-trigger-change/README.md

 # angular-file-trigger-change @ ngFileTriggerChange
-Angular Directive: trigger a change for input[type=file].
+Angular Directive: trigger a change for input[type="file"].

 # Usage / Installation
 - Add 'ngFileTriggerChange' to your modules;